Tibeauty/DrinkRecord/README.md

   People who want to monitor and improve their hydration habits, particularly those who may not drink enough water and tend to rely on sugary or other types of beverages.

 - **Why is this project of interest to you?**
   Many people today prefer drinking flavored beverages over water, mistakenly thinking that these drinks can quench their thirst just as well.
 However, this habit can have serious health consequences, including the risk of kidney disease.
-I have at one point before caused physical discomfort from drinking too many drinks.
-This project is important to me because I want to promote healthy hydration habits and raise awareness of the dangers of not drinking enough water.
-The app can also help not only myself, but also other people to stay hydrated by providing them with useful insights into their drinking habits.
+At one point before, I have caused physical discomfort from drinking too many drinks.
+This project is important to me because I want to promote healthy hydration habits to stay healthy.
+The app can also help not only myself, but also other encourage people to stay hydrated by providing them with useful insights into their drinking habits.

 ## Task 2
 A *bulleted* list:

-- As a user, I want to be able to add a pet to my shelter -As a user, I want to be able to view the list of pets in my shelter -As a user, I want to be able to mark a pet as avaialable for adoption -As a user, I want to be able to remove a pet from my shelter -As a user, I want to be able to see the number of pets in my shelter and the number of pets that have been adopted
+- As a user, I want to be able to add a drinking record to my summary
+- As a user, I want to be able to view the list of pets in my shelter
+- As a user, I want to be able to mark a pet as avaialable for adoption
+- As a user, I want to be able to remove a pet from my shelter
+- As a user, I want to be able to see the number of pets in my shelter and the number of pets that have been adopted

 An example of text with **bold** and *italic* fonts.